Back

 "Would you like a go of our time traveling keyboard?"

-Obviously they said "Yes", so we then showed them which keys would trigger videos to play in which building, and which would overlay those videos with audio memories and sound effects.
+Obviously they said “Yes.”, so we then showed them which keys would trigger videos to play in which building, and which would overlay those videos with audio memories and sound effects.

-It seems to be a bit of an inter generational few weeks for Re-Dock, as John has been supporting young people in West Kirkby conduct video interviews with older members of their community as part of the 'Honouring our elders' project.
+It seems to be a bit of an inter generational few weeks for Re-Dock, as John has been supporting young people in West Kirkby conduct video interviews with older members of their community as part of the ‘Honouring Our Elders’ project.